Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 The returned response is an object encapsulating multiple iterables, each representing results of individual analyses.

-Note: Multiple analysis is available only in the v3.1 API version.
+Note: Multiple analysis is available in API version v3.1 and up.

 ## Optional Configuration